splunk-soar-connectors/infobloxnios/README.md

 Product Name: Infoblox NIOS <br>
 Minimum Product Version: 6.4.1

 This integration enables Splunk SOAR to retrieve IP metadata from Infoblox Grid Manager and manage DNS Firewall protections through RPZs.
-It allows security teams to define RPZ rules that block DNS resolution for malicious or unauthorized domains, or redirect users to a walled garden by modifying DNS responses.
+It allows security teams to define RPZ rules that block DNS resolution for malicious or unauthorized domains, or redirect users to a walled garden by modifying DNS responses

 ______________________________________________________________________